ShyaAyad/CRMReact/README.md

-# Project Manager
+# Manage Your Work (MYW)

-A basic CRM project where you can handle projects, clients, and tasks.
+Manage Your Work (MYW) is a basic CRM application that allows users to manage projects, clients, and tasks with role-based access control.

 ## Built with the tools and technologies: